jaiswal-aditi/jaiswal-aditi.github.io/essays/I-took-the-road-not-taken-by-me.md

 <img class="ui medium right floated rounded image" src="../images/essay-2.png">

 You must be wondering if I am talking about Robert Frost's poem or some career path which very few people choose.
 It's neither because this essay is about my experience and expectations with software engineering.
-At one point in time I considered being a software engineer and then I dropped that idea only to realize there might be a better way to do it.
+At one point in time I considered being a software engineer and then I dropped that idea only to realize that there might be a better way to do it.

 ## DIKW pyramid